-Before You Paint: Getting the Right Surface for Your Painting Project
+Before You Paint: The Right Surface for Your Paint Project

 Art departments offer a dizzyingly wide assortment of surfaces to paint on.
 Which of these is the right one for your project?
 How do you ready your support to give you the best and longest-lasting results?
 Explore the answers to these questions with this guide to surfaces for oil, acrylic, and watercolor paints.